Sankalp-2005/sedevops/README.md

 # sedevops
-Made as a test reprository in se&amp;devops lab for marks
+Made as a test reprository in se&amp;devops lab